 Become an Influencer to Advance Your Career in the Arts

 In an age of technology and social media, I’m sure most people have heard of the term influencer.
 An influencer is someone who has built a reputation on social media, who may offer expertise or knowledge on a specific topic.
-To become an influencer, you must have a well-established YouTube channel, Twitter, Facebook or Instagram account with a large following, and provide regular content that your audience engages with.
+To become an influencer, you must have a well-established social media account with a large following, and provide regular content that your audience engages with.

-Becoming a social media influencer will benefit you financially and can advance your career the arts.
+Becoming an influencer can benefit you financially and can advance your career in the arts.
 Social media is great for making connections with industry professionals such as casting directors, publicists, photographers, filmmakers and agents.
 Being able to influence a large audience is enticing to prospective business partners because they know that you will be able to endorse their product or brand.

 We’ve crafted together a four-step guide to help you.
 However, it’s not an easy process.
 Becoming an influencer takes time and dedication.